 Completion of the MA in English and American Literature requires ten course credits.
 Students in the MA program are expected to prepare themselves broadly in English and American literature.
 This means that students are expected to complete at least two courses in English literature, one of which must be Shakespeare, and at least two courses in American literature, of which one must cover literature written before 1900.
-Additionally, students are expected to take one class in non-English literature in translation.
+Additionally, students are expected to take one class in non-English literature course in translation.

 To learn more about the MA program, we invite you to watch this video: